Top Tips for Preparing for Your Abdominoplasty

 Disclaimer: Operation performed by Dr Bernard Beldholm.
 Adult content, surgery has risks; individual results vary, seek 2nd opinion.
 Please see the full disclaimer.

-Before undergoing abdominoplasty surgery, it’s essential to research the tummy tuck procedure thoroughly.
+Before undergoing abdominoplasty surgery, it’s essential to research the procedure thoroughly.
 This includes understanding the surgical process, potential risks, and the recovery timeline.
 Being at or near your ideal body weight is important for the best possible outcome, as weight stability is essential to avoid complications.

 Choosing a Qualified Specialist Surgeon